jmd-dk/concept/_sources/troubleshooting.rst.txt

   Docker or remotely via SSH) and the terminal formatting appears suboptimal, try using the superior `iTerm2 <https://www.iterm2.com/>`_ terminal emulator.

-If you want to disable colour and other formatted output altogether, set
+If you want to disable colour and other :ref:`formatted output <enable_terminal_formatting>` altogether, set

 .. code-block:: python3